glennswest/kubernetes.github.io/docs/getting-started-guides/windows/index.md

 docker network create -d transparent --gateway 10.0.1.1 --subnet 10.0.1.0/24 `
     -o com.docker.network.windowsshim.interface="Ethernet0" external
 ```
-After creating the docker network please run the next commands from powershell corresponding to the Windows Server version that you are running. (creates an OVS bridge, adds the interface under the bridge and enables the OVS forwarding switch extension).
+After creating the docker network, please run the next commands from powershell corresponding to the Windows Server version that you are running.
+This will create an OVS bridge, add the interface under the bridge, and enable the OVS forwarding switch extension.
 In both cases, replace the value of $INTERFACE_ALIAS with the one corresponding to your environment.

 **Note:** make sure to create a powershell script with the following commands, the internet connectivity might drop shortly while the script is executing.